MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Catalogs/Readme.md

    - **SoundEffects** - A list of sound effects.
 Internally converted to numerical effect slot ID.
    - **WadSlots** - A list of object slots which exist in all loaded wads.
 Internally accessed by numerical ID and/or `Objects.ObjID.` lua enumeration which is identical to TE/TEN object slot enumeration.
+   - **SpriteSlots** - Similar to previous type, but for sprite sequence slots.
    - **Enumeration** - Custom enumeration determined by **ENUMDESC** descriptors.
 Internally these descriptors are converted to numerical index.
    - **CompareOperator** - Comparison operator enumeration, ranging from equal to various less-or-equal and more-or-equal